lschneider93/lschneider93.github.io/README.md

 ### Pickleball Analytics (_April 2024 - Current_)

 Pickleball has been growing in popularity for the last few years.
 After a knee injury in January 2022, I started playing pickleball with a crutch and big knee brace around April 2022.

-Pickleball is a sport that is not like tennis and doesn't have all the fancy eagle eye and years of people analyzing the sport.
-This has just been a side project to better understand the game of pickleball by analyzing the pros.
+Pickleball is a sport that doesn't have all the fancy eagle eye and years of people analyzing the sport.
+This has just been a side project to better understand the game of pickleball by analyzing the pros and hopefully learn from them.
 I've made models to detect the players and pickleball position.
+This involves more computer vision.
 I'm currently working on improving these models and will probably write more in the future.